-Body image activists push a message of acceptance and self-love, even for people carrying around extra weight.
+Body image activists promote a message of acceptance and self-love.

 On social media, where this appreciation and affection for one’s self can wane with the better-than-perfect images so many people present, these activists fight back with hashtag campaigns such as #loveyourbody and #positivebodyimage.